Reception Volunteer¶

 Handling Volunteer Arrivals¶

-Volunteers will be turning up throughout the competition, it's important to make sure they do what is needed before entering:
+Volunteers will be turning up throughout the competition.
+When they do:

 Required Items¶